oscar-martin/hbase-docker/README.md

     $ eval `docker-machine env localvm`

 So you are one step away yet to configure your host to be able to work with HBASE from your host.
-Your `/etc/hosts` and the one running inside the VM you just created must be updated to be able to resolve the hostname properly when.
+Your `/etc/hosts` and the one inside the VM you just created must be updated to be able to resolve the hostname properly.
 For such a thing, I created a shell script that takes care of it:

     $ ./prepare-localenv.sh

 This script will add a new entry (or update in case it already exists) in your `/etc/hosts` with the name `hbase-docker` resolving to the IP address of the VM created previously.
 This step will ask you for the root password.
 It also updates the VM's `/etc/hosts` with the same entry.
-That hostname (`hbase-docker`) will be the hostname to use when connecting to the HBASE server.
+That hostname (`hbase-docker`) will be the one to use when connecting to the HBASE server.
 Internally, it uses `DOCKER_MACHINE_NAME` variable to know the VM to update.

 Run HBASE